De La Cruz lifts Marlins over Mets 2-1 in 10 innings

 Automatic runner Jazz Chisholm Jr. advanced to third on Magneuris Sierra’s sacrifice bunt against reliever Edwin Díaz (5-6) in the 10th.
 Jesús Sánchez struck out before De La Cruz drilled Díaz’s pitch over the head of center fielder Albert Almora Jr.

-With two outs and first base open, Mets manager Luis Rojas made the curious decision to let Díaz face De La Cruz, who raised his batting average to .342, rather than walk him and pitch instead to Lewin Díaz, a .108 hitter.
+With two outs and first base open, Mets manager Luis Rojas made the questionable decision to let Díaz face De La Cruz, who raised his batting average to .342, rather than walk him and pitch instead to lefty-swinging Lewin Díaz, a .108 hitter.

+“We always like Díaz.
+You trust your closer there in a matchup righty-righty,” Rojas said.
+“The one thing that gets Díaz in trouble is his command.
+We’ve seen that.
+We went with the matchup and trusted Díaz to get De La Cruz in that situation.”

-The move certainly backfired in a costly loss for the third-place Mets (70-70), who began the day four games behind NL East leader Atlanta and 3 1/2 back for the league’s second wild card.
+The move certainly backfired as the third-place Mets (70-70) remained four games behind NL East leader Atlanta, which lost at home to Washington.

+New York began the day 3 1/2 back for the league’s second wild card.

+“We have to bounce back quickly after a tough loss like this,” Rojas said.
+“We just have to recover.
+We can’t hang our heads.
+We had some chances tonight and didn’t come up with the win.”

+For De La Cruz, the game-winning hit helped overcome his previous at-bat, when he grounded into a double play to end the eighth.

+“I didn’t come through in the eighth and I had to come through in that moment,” De La Cruz said.
+“I was just looking for the best pitch, and make contact.”

-Anthony Bender (3-2) worked a scoreless 10th for the win.
+Anthony Bender (3-2) worked a scoreless 10th.
 New York’s free runner, Michael Conforto, reached third with two outs but Bender retired pinch-hitter Patrick Mazeika on a soft grounder.

+Eight of Alcantara’s strikeouts came after the eighth inning.
+His fastball was clocked at 100 mph in the ninth.

+“That was special tonight.
+His stuff was filthy,” Marlins manager Don Mattingly said.
+“That’s about as good as it gets.”

 Mets reliever Seth Lugo escaped a bases-loaded jam in the ninth.
-Alex Jackson hit a one-out double, and Isan Díaz and pinch-hitter Joe Panik walked before Lugo struck out Miguel Rojas and retired Chisholm on a groundout.
+Alex Jackson hit a one-out double, and Isan Díaz and pinch-hitter Joe Panik walked before Lugo struck out Miguel Rojas and retired Chisholm on a grounder.

-Conforto’s solo shot in the seventh tied it 1-all.
+Conforto’s shot in the seventh tied it 1-all.
 Alcantara had limited the Mets to two hits and retired 10 straight before Conforto drilled a changeup into the seats in right-center for his 12th homer.

+“You have to wait for the mistake fastball but obviously, he had command, he had stuff tonight,” Conforto said.

 New York starter Rich Hill was lifted after six innings.
 The left-hander allowed one run, five hits, struck out eight and hit a batter with a pitch.
 Hill remains winless with the Mets since he was acquired from Tampa Bay on July 24.